 Park on level ground.

-Turn off the engine and wait 10 minutes.
+Turn off the engine and wait for ten minutes.

 Pull the hood release and open the hood.